 Provided you have a full-time job offer, getting a Canadian work permit is relatively straightforward.
 Here is a complete guide on ensuring your eligibility and the application process.

-There are multiple ways to get into Canada without a permanent job offer, each of which has its process and requirements.
+There are multiple ways to get into Canada without a permanent job offer, each with its process and requirements.
 This article shows how you can gain permanent residence in Canada without a job offer.

 However, suppose you aren't sure you want to live in Canada permanently and are from one of the 32 designated nations.
-In that case, you can also apply for a Working Holiday Visa, which will allow you to live and work in Canada for up to 2 years without a permanent job.
+In that case, you can also apply for a Working Holiday Visa, allowing you to live and work in Canada for up to 2 years without a permanent job.
 To see if a Working Holiday is for you, look at this full breakdown.

 The most important thing is to ensure you meet all the eligibility criteria for your chosen school.
 Then, if you are accepted, you will need a Canadian study permit to be allowed to study in Canada.
 You can find a handy guide on how to get one here.